Netherlands travel budget: what do things cost?

 If you’re on a tight budget and want to spend as little as possible on accommodation in the Netherlands, these are my accommodation recommendations for keeping costs low:

-Couchsurfing is a great way to save money on your accommodation in the Netherlands.
-It allows you to stay with a local for free, sleeping on their couch, and gaining a more authentic look into life in this country.
+• Couchsurfing is a great way to save money on your accommodation in the Netherlands.
+It allows you to stay with a local for free, sleeping on their couch, and gaining a more authentic look into life in this country (explore some useful tips for Couchsurfing!)

 Doing volunteer work could also be a way to save money on accommodation.
 An example is WWOOFing or volunteer work via Workaway.
-Both sites allow you to work for a local in exchange for accommodation and sometimes also food
+Both sites allow you to work for a local in exchange for accommodation and sometimes also food.
+Open this article to read about my first Workaway experience and to explore pros and cons.

 Food